MacareuxDigital/concretecms-upgrade-shell/readme.md

 It's is highly advised that you know what you're doing with this script.
 You MUST have certain amount of knowledge of what shell script is.

-# CAUTION: Backup your site before you run this script.
-Test upgrade before you apply this to the live production site.
+## CAUTION: Do upgrade test before you apply this to the live production site.

 This script first save the SQL dump file onto concrete5 directory.
 If the script fails, it may leave the SQL file under the server.
 MAKE SURE to check the server occasionally.

+I highly recommend that you make the duplicate of your concrete5 site somewhere else to do test upgrade.
+This script is making you easy to test upgrade.
+Why not do it now!?

-# CAUTION: For concrete5.7.x sites
+## CAUTION: For concrete5.7.x sites

 YOU MUST SPECIFY 1st, 2nd and 3rd option, and you must choose `-n` or `--no-upgrade` option.